- Complete the Application for Licensure online (preferred) or download a paper form from the link at the bottom of the page.

 - It is the applicant's responsibility to request NBEO scores are sent directly to Minnesota as one of their chosen score release states.

-- All current examinations scores submitted by NBEO, must clearly list successful results of Part I, Basic Science; Part II, Clinical Science; and Part III, Patient Care and TMOD are received in the Board office.
+- All current examinations scores submitted by NBEO, must clearly list successful results of Part I, Applied Basic Science; Part II, Patient Assessment & Management; Part III, Clinical Skills and TMOD, Treatment & Management of Ocular Disease are received in the Board office.

-- NBEO scores are not sent until they receive an official academic transcript indicating completion of the Optometric Doctorate.
+- NBEO scores are not sent to the board until NBEO receives an official academic transcript indicating completion of the Optometric Doctorate.
 Minnesota will not license until official NBEO scores are received.

 STATE LAW EXAMINATION

-- The state law examination will be based on the Minnesota Statutes and Board Rules for optometry.
+- The state law examination will be based on the Minnesota Statutes and Board Rules for Optometry https://mn.gov/boards/optometry/board-info/statutes-rules/

 - Applicants should complete the Minnesota Law Examination online through the National Board of Examiners in Optometry (NBEO) www.optometry.org or through special arrangement can sit for the examination at the office of the Minnesota Board of Optometry by appointment.

-- This examination must be completed prior to the Board's review of your application.
+- This examination can be completed prior to the Board's review of your application.
+Exam results are valid for 1 year from date of completion.

 ISSUANCE OF MINNESOTA LICENSES TO PRACTICE OPTOMETRY